 Place the power-supply bypass capacitor as close as possible to the supply and ground pins.
-The recommended value of this bypass capacitor is 0.1 $\mu$ F. Additional decoupling capacitance can be added to compensate for noisy or high-impedance power supplies.
+TI recommends a bypass capacitor value of 0.1 μ F. Additional decoupling capacitance can be added to compensate for noisy or high-impedance power supplies.